ZTX-Foundation/tuxedo/doc/contracts/core/GlobalReentrancyLock.md

 ## Constants
 - `_NOT_ENTERED`: The initial state of the lock.
 - `_ENTERED_LEVEL_TWO`: The state of the lock after the first lock.

+## Constructor
+The constructor accepts a single argument:

+- `_core`: The address of the core contract that provides roles and access control.